mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 In 1984, Apple introduced the first personal computer with a thorough-going GUI.
 This was the Macintosh.
 This computer introduced wide numbers of people to a very easy to use graphical interface.
 It showed many computer manufacturers that they needed to design with GUIs in mind.
 A few years later, Microsoft Corporation retrofitted a windowing system onto MS DOS IBM PC-compatible computers.

 Also in the late 1970s and 1980s, Sun Microsystems, Hewlett-Packard, DEC, and other companies saw the need for powerful computing "workstations" that business, research laboratories, and government could use.
-These workstations became common where personal computers didn’t have enough power.
+These workstations became common where personal computers didn't have enough power.
 However, they generally lacked GUIs, which made them harder to use and less versatile than they might have been.

 Another element in the computing picture was also developing in the 1970s and 1980s.
 This was widespread inter-computer communication.
 The idea of the local area networks (LAN), which was a room-to-room and building-to-building communication network, was created and implemented.
 A particularly popular LAN was, and is today, the Xerox-created Ethernet.
 This LAN is simply a cable connecting computers, whereby the computers can request and send just about any kind of data, often organized as files.